OTAs

 Vacation rentals can be a lucrative investment if managed well.
 So, if you really want to make more money, your focus shouldn’t be on picking the platform with the lowest fees for hosts, which can save you a few hundred dollars.
 Instead, your focus should be on optimizing your pricing strategy, encouraging direct repeat bookings, and offering paid upsells to your guests.

 Use a dynamic pricing tool.
 It’s the best way to ensure the most competitive rates for your listing and maximize income from every stay.
-A dynamic pricing tool can adjust rental rates in real-time based on factors such as demand, seasonality, local events, and competitor pricing, helping you maximize your revenue throughout the year, even during low seasons.
+A dynamic pricing tool can adjust rental rates in real time based on factors such as demand, seasonality, local events, and competitor pricing, helping you maximize your revenue year-round, even during low seasons.

 Hospitable users can take advantage of our built-in Dynamic Pricing, included at no extra cost in Host, Professional, and Mogul subscription plans.
-If you enable this feature for your property, our built-in solution will automatically optimize your nightly rates to maximize revenue and occupancy and will push updated rates to all your connected channels.
+If you enable this feature for your property, our built-in solution will automatically optimize your nightly rates to maximize revenue and occupancy.
+It will push updated rates to all your connected channels.

-Create a direct booking website and encourage your repeat guests to book directly, thereby avoiding OTA fees.
+Create a direct-booking website and encourage your repeat guests to book directly to avoid OTA fees.
 It’s easier than you might think.
 For example, with Hospitable, you can create a Direct booking website in minutes using our professional website templates.
 We’ll also list your properties on Google Vacation Rentals, allowing travelers to discover your rentals when they use Google to search for a place to stay.
 This way, you’ll have a chance to get direct bookings without paying high third-party fees.

 Offer add-on services and amenities.
-It’s a great way to please your guests, making their stay more enjoyable, while maximizing your revenue.
+It’s a great way to please your guests, make their stay more enjoyable, and maximize your revenue.
 You can offer your guests various additional services for an extra fee, such as early check-in, late checkout, luggage storage, mid-stay cleaning, grocery delivery, equipment rentals, and more.

 Hospitable can help you automate upselling guest services without coming across as pushy.
-Create a catalog of your offerings and send your guest the link to their guest portal, where they can view all available options and make a purchase.
-Check out our help article to learn more about how this feature works.
+Create a catalog of your offerings and send your guests the link to their guest portal, where they can view all available options and make a purchase.

 Final Thought

 If you own a property in a popular vacation destination, it may be beneficial to rent it on Vrbo.
 It’s a major vacation rental channel that attracts millions of visitors and bookings annually.
-You can list your STR property on Vrbo for free and pay a 5% commission fee and a 3% payment processing fee for each confirmed guest reservation.
+You can list your STR property on Vrbo for free, but you'll pay a 5% commission and a 3% payment processing fee for each confirmed guest reservation.

 Vrbo has been a trusted name in the vacation rental business for quite some time.
-Listing your vacation home on it will put you in front of a broad audience, increase your visibility worldwide, and drive traffic towards your property listing.
+Listing your vacation home on it will put you in front of a broad audience, increase your worldwide visibility, and drive traffic to your property listing.

 Many Vrbo hosts cross-list their properties on Booking.com to reach a wider audience of guests.
 Check out our Booking.com host guide for beginners to find answers to the most common questions about creating a listing on this platform.